dhcoder/TiltAdventure/README.md

     * Following this rule makes it easier to know I can just modify a single setXXX method and that it will work everywhere.
 * Avoid all allocations that I have any control over while the user can control the player.
-    * This appeases the android GC from chomping on your game performance.
+    * This appeases the android GC from nibbling away at your game performance.
-    * Run Android monitor and track allocations
+    * **Run Android monitor and track allocations**
     * Use Pools
-    * Avoid `format` in code paths that get called a lot.
+    * Avoid `StringUtils.format` in code paths that get called a lot (this does a couple of minor allocations under the hood.
     * Consider triggering the GC while the game is transitioning, say, from one room to another, etc., where a drop in frame rate is less noticeable.

 ## On the fence